 Even a quick “Got your message, we’ll call soon” works better than nothing.
 It sets expectations.
 It keeps interest alive.

-Automation isn’t about replacing people.
+Automation isn’t about replacing your staff.
 It’s about making sure no one gets ignored.

 Email Sequences That Don’t Feel Like Spam